 3. Fancy Warm Beverage:

 It’s cold here in the UK, everyone is in need of warming up!
-You could try a luxury hot chocolate (Aldi have some nice Salted Caramel hot choc in at the moment that looks fancy enough for gifting!) a festive herbal tea, or my favourite warm drink is this Spiced Chai Latte
+You could try a luxury hot chocolate (Aldi have some nice Salted Caramel hot choc in at the moment that looks fancy enough for gifting!) or a festive herbal tea like this delicious Christmas Tea from Yogi

 4. A Mug: